 2020

-• Louisa Gosling (WaterAid) becomes Chair, Francis Bougaire (AfDB) confirmed as Deputy Chair
+• Louisa Gosling (WaterAid) becomes Chair, Francis Bougaire (AfDB) is confirmed as Deputy Chair

 • RWSN becomes a UN Water Partner

-• RWSN supports members to adapt to the impacts of COVID-19 through a e-discussion, expert webinar and sign-posting to emerging authoritative advice and guidance
+• RWSN supports members to adapt to the impacts of COVID-19 through an e-discussion, expert webinar and sign-posting to emerging authoritative advice and guidance

 • UPGro Knowledge Brokering partnership (2013-2020) is successfully completed and legacy online report published